rngnrs/ProxyChunk/README.md

 1. Install [proxyshiva](https://github.com/octoman90/proxyshiva) and make sure it is in your [PATH](<https://en.wikipedia.org/wiki/PATH_(variable)>).
 2. Create a user and a database in PostgreSQL for ProxyChunk to use.
 3. Run `yarn build` command.
-Your system editor will be opened allowing you to change the configuration.
-You can change it later by editing the `backend/.env` file.
+Your system editor will be opened twice allowing you to change backend and frontend configuration.
+You can change it later by editing the `backend/.env` and `frontend/.env` files.
 4. Point Nginx to serve files from the `frontend/build` directory using this snippet:

 ```